 You can see all our Board Members expertise’s here .
 We meet four times per year you can follow through to our CFF Logs here to view agendas and notes from our previous board meetings.

 CFF are members of the Film Hub South West, a network of members comprised of cinemas, arts venues, festivals and orgnaisations involved with the exhibition sector in the South West, Hampshire and the Isle of Wight, led by Film Hub Lead Organisation, Watershed.
 The Radical Film Network, an International network for individuals and organisations involved in politically-engaged and aesthetically innovative film culture, and The Queer Film Network, bringing Queer film programmers together and developing thriving LGBTQIA+ audiences.
+In 2018 we were shortlisted for a South West Digital award for the best digital use by a Charity.

 Want to know a bit more? – Here’s our Public Benefit Statement